-- Keep your phone out of sight – Putting your phone in a bag can help avoid using it behind the wheel.
+- Keep your phone out of sight – Putting your phone in a bag can help avoid using it while behind the wheel.
 Turning off notifications and placing the bag in the back seat may also be beneficial for drivers who still have the urge to grab it anyway.

 - Setting your GPS before leaving – Inputting your destination in the GPS before leaving can also help limit driving distractions.
 If you need to change your directions, it is safest to pull over to make the proper adjustments.